|This content applies solely to Appian RPA, which must be purchased separately from the Appian base platform.|

 Robotic processes are ideal for rote and repetitive tasks, but configuring the process workflow for straightforward tasks can still be complex and time-consuming.
 The new robotic process designer brings speed and simplicity to the design side of robotic process automation.
-Build a robotic process rapidly using features like drag-and-drop actions, action groups, and inline configuration panes.
+Build a robotic process rapidly using drag-and-drop actions, action groups, and inline configuration panes.
 The new designer also shows you the robotic process workflow at a high-level, including what's happening in the Setup and Clean up sections.

 Not all actions are supported in the new designer preview.
 If an action is unavailable, it appears in the Actions Palette but you won't be able to add it to the workflow.
 Additionally, you won't be able to use workflow libraries or custom inputs in the preview.

 If you need to use one of the unavailable actions, exit the preview by clicking Use Previous Designer in the banner at the top of the screen.

 The new robotic process designer preview is active by default for each new robotic process you create using the Blank template.
 If you would rather use the previous version of the workflow designer, click Use Previous Designer in the banner at the top of the workflow designer to exit the preview.
 Once you exit the preview, you won't be able to access it again for that robotic process.

 To start exploring the new designer, go to the Task tab in the robotic process configuration.

 You can use robotic process variables to pass data between workflow actions and other design objects like process models and interfaces.
 The new robotic process designer includes an improved variable grid that should look familiar if you've worked with rule inputs in the Expression Editor or Interface Designer.
 All of your process variables are neatly located in the VARIABLES section of the designer.

 Credentialtype is used to reserve credentials for use in robotic subprocesses.

 Dropdown.
 The default value of the variable at the start of the process.